tyin46/dev-takehome-spr25/README.md

 Make sure to complete the checklist in `notes.md`.
 Additionally, this is a place to leave any notes/comments [eg. feedback about the assessment, if you didn't have enough time due to personal reasons etc.].

 To submit, share the link to your repository in your application.
 If you have used any env variables, make sure you copy and paste your .env file into the application!
+Additionally PLEASE WHITELIST ALL IP ADDRESSES in your MongoDB Cluster.
 We will want to test submissions locally and it is better not to publicly commit env variables.

 ## Scenario ❤️